 For five days, the Detroit riots caused an enormous amount of destruction and damage.
 With thousands of destroyed buildings, over 7,000 arrests, and 43 deaths, Bowie seeks to capture this tragedy in his song.

 The opening riff is intense, full of 70s rock elements, and will make you want to play this song on repeat.

-7. “Going to Michigan” by The Extra Glenns
+7. “Going To Michigan” By The Extra Lens

-The Extra Glenns don’t focus on Michigan quite as heavily as most of the songs on this list do.
+The American band The Extra Lens (formerly The Extra Glenns) doesn’t focus on Michigan quite as heavily as most of the songs on this list do.
 Instead, “Going to Michigan” centers mostly on a trip to the state.

-The White Stripes are known for their catchy songs that often dip into the political realm, and “The Big Three Killed My Baby” fits the shoe perfectly.
+Coming from Detroit, it won’t be a surprise if the band The White Stripes know firsthand what goes on in the city.
+They put their observations into catchy songs that often dip into the political realm.
+“The Big Three Killed My Baby” fits the shoe perfectly.

-Bon Iver’s “Michicant” doesn’t paint Michigan in the nicest light either.
-Much of the song focuses on the nostalgic innocence of tender youth, looking at ignorance and love.
+The 2011 single “Michicant” by Bon Iver doesn’t paint Michigan in the nicest light either.
+The song focuses on the nostalgic innocence of tender youth, looking at ignorance and love.

 As one of Bon Iver’s best-known songs, the soothing sound puts the listener in a reflective mood.

-“Detroit ‘67” looks at the man-made beauty of the city rather than the area’s natural beauty, waving to the enormous Ambassador Bridge that stretches to Windsor, Ontario across the Canadian border.
+“Detroit ‘67” looks at the man-made beauty of the city rather than the area’s natural beauty.
+The singer even feels “strange and disheveled” as he walks to the side streets.

 Much of the song focuses on homesickness and how we carry these memories.
 No matter how far you are from your hometown, Hem’s “Half Acre” is sure to make you want to head home for a visit again.